EberlyODL/heympbook/week_1_atoms_and_particles.md

 1. LOPro01 read and interpret graphs and data
 2. LOPro02 calculate with large and small numbers using the scientific notation.
 3. LOPW01 recall the properties of electrons, protons, neutrons and atoms.

 All readings and assignments can be found on Canvas.

 ## News Article for week 1

 * [Spelling IBM Atom by Atom](http://www.nytimes.com/1990/04/05/us/2-researchers-spell-ibm-atom-by-atom.html?pagewanted=print&src=pm)
+* Bonus News article (not required but shows a much more modern capability of atom viewing) [First ever photograph inside a hydrogen atom](https://www.foxnews.com/science/amazing-first-ever-photograph-inside-a-hydrogen-atom) - we will learn more about how this was possible later in the semester.